 I was in Delhi for some work and for the first time I crossed Tihar Jail.
-But for the boards announcing its presence, I would have never figured out that this is country’s most famous jail.
+But for the boards announcing its presence, I would have never figured out that this is the country’s most famous jail.
 I was still sorting out the dichotomy between reality & perception.
-Tihar Haat – a swanky looking shop saw me in my face.
+Tihar Haat – a swanky-looking shop saw me in my face.

-Next day I stopped and the shop was just being opened.
+The next day I stopped and the shop was just being opened.
 Sweepers were flashing their brooms, managers were arranging the freshly arrived stock of freshly baked bread and cakes.
 Outside the store was a small nursery with potted plants and grass patches.
 At the entrance, there was a small gallery with lots of paintings hanging all over the walls.
 I was told that the prisoners of the jail have done these paintings.

-TJ’s Brand from Tihar Jail.
+TJ’s Brand from Tihar Jail

-There were garments – branded men’s shirts, carpets, home linen, handbags.
-Handmade paper products, stationary items amongst many things.
-Tihar Jails website tells that the initiative has ISO quality certification.
+There were garments – branded men’s shirts, carpets, home linen, and handbags.
+Handmade paper products, and stationery items among many things.
+Their website tells that the initiative has ISO quality certification.
 Must say it is being run professionally and that shows in the products and the store setup.
-I am sure the products would be available online soon enough though their website mentions no contact e-mail.
+I am sure the products would be available online soon enough though, their website mentions no contact e-mail.

-Books by Inmates.
+Books by Inmates

 There were books written by the inmates.
 A 4 volume set of Mahabharata, I was told was written by a Chennai jail inmate.
 A collection of poignant poems by women prisoners.
 Complete with illustrations called ‘Tinka Tinka Tihar’ makes you think about the fate of these women.
-Some of who may be more a victim of circumstances than their own doings.
+Some of them may be more a victim of circumstances than their own doings.

 A lot of these items meant that there are small manufacturing facilities inside the Jail.
 I really wanted to visit the premises and see this initiative live.
-After all Bollywood films have told us that only things that prisoners do are break stones.
+After all Bollywood films have told us that the only things that prisoners do are break stones.
 And fight amongst them.
-A trip to Tihar Jail initiative would have broken that perceptive stereotype.
+A trip to the Tihar Jail initiative would have broken that perceptive stereotype.
 Maybe also provided a first-hand look at the people behind those tall walls who were born pretty much a part of our society.
 And may never get integrated the same way again.

 On a separate note, I bought an eggless cake from there.
 It was absolutely fresh and delicious.